duncan-clark/williams_beamer/README.md

-# williams_beamer
+# Williams Beamer Theme

-A beamer theme using the official Williams college marketing materials
+A minimalist beamer theme using the official Williams college marketing materials